publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2083.md

     (c) __Enforcement strategy__

-    Within 90 days after submitting a report under subsection (a) for any fiscal year, the Commissioner of U.S. Customs and Border Protection shall—
+    Within 90 days after submitting a report under subsection (a) for any fiscal year, the Commissioner of Customs 1 shall—

         (1) develop a nationally uniform enforcement strategy for dealing during that year with the violations estimated in the report; and